wiznikvibe/wiznikvibe/README.md

-### 🔭 I’m currently working Machine Learning and NLP Engineering projects
+### 🔭 I’m currently honing Machine Learning and NLP Engineering knowledge.
-### 🌱 I’m currently studying Python Development and OOPs Framework learning
+### 🌱 I’m currently working on a Data Analysis Project on PowerBi.
 ### 📫 How to reach me: nikhilshetty00@gmail.com
 ### ⚡ Fun fact: Your ears never stop growing!